Pavithra-ks-06/Pavithra-ks-06/README.md

-### Hi there 👋
+### Hey coders 👋
+    I m Pavithra

 ## About

-Myself Pavithra,currently pursuing B.Tech in computer science and engineering from Bharati Vidhyapeeth (deemed to be university) college of engineering 2020-2024.
+I am Pavithra, currently pursuing B.Tech in computer science and engineering.

-- 🔭 I’m currently working on ...
+To be honest, Coding didn't fascinate me much but hoping to fall for it with time and experience.
+Being inquisitive and a keen learner, always looking forward to explore various technologies .
+I believe exploration is curiosity put into action.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data sructures and algorithms
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: Mail Id - pavithra.ks.6.12.2002@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Love to sing and play badminton in my free time !

 ## Statistics